 This delightful wine does not come easy, and is not meant for the faint of heart.
 Pinot Noir is an extremely temperamental grape, making those brave enough to produce it deserving of respect and recognition on all days, but especially on National Pinot Noir Day.

-So, what makes Pinot Noir so difficult?
+So, what makes Pinot Noir so difficult to grow?

 • First and foremost, the finicky grape only thrives in cooler climates.